 By that I mean this: what impacts the quality of your landscape photography the most isn't your gear - it's you!

-That means that instead of going out and buying fancy new photography equipment, you should instead invest your energies in learning a few things that have a direct impact on the quality of your photos.
+As I discuss in my video above, that means that instead of going out and buying fancy new photography equipment, you should instead invest your energies in learning a few things that have a direct impact on the quality of your photos.

 Here's a few easy tips you can use to do just that.